Nectario Maria Pratlong Bonicell Gal: Our Lady of Palmar

 Brother Nectario on many different occasions visited Spain as part of his general historical research activities, as the General Archive of the Indies was held in Sevilla (of particular interest to his writings on the history of Venezuela during the times of the Spanish colonisation of the Americas).

 While in Sevilla, Brother Nectario's attention was drawn to an alleged contemporary apparition of the Blessed Virgin Mary at a village known as El Palmar de Troya, near Sevilla.
 Here, on 30 March 1968, four school girls reported having seen the apparition of "a very beautiful lady" on a bush (lentisco) near the Alcaparrosa field, while they were picking flowers.
 Many other people were drawn to the place and also reported to being seers, witnesses to the apparations and miracles, in what would come to be known as the apparations of Our Lady of Palmar.
 By early 1969, the attention on the apparations had died down a little, but two articles published in the summer in the ABC newspaper, defending the supernatural nature of the events at Palmar with documentary evidence were published, reinvigorating attention; one by a Jesuit priest and one by Brother Nectario, then an octogenerian.
 The latter invited readers to a talk he was to give on the topic at the Le Salle Institution in Sevilla.
-Two of the visitors to the talk, Clemente Domínguez y Gómez and Manuel Alonso Corral, who had visited El Palmar de Troya in 1968 but had become dissafected and stopped attending, were further convinced of their legitimacy and vowed to begin attending again.
+Two of the visitors to the talk, Clemente Domínguez y Gómez and Manuel Alonso Corral, who had visited El Palmar de Troya in 1968 but had become disaffected and stopped attending, were further convinced of their legitimacy and vowed to begin attending again.

 On 15 August 1969, when a number of mystical ecstasies of visionaries had gathered there, Brother Nectario reported to have had a vision of Jesus Christ, proclaiming "Christ is present here!"
-Having being convinced by Brother Nectario of the veracity of Palmar and then witnessing intense alleged miracles for themselves, from this point on Clemente and Manolo visited far more frequently and indeed would soon push their way to the forefront, with Clemente claiming many visions and miracles, such as the stigmata throughout 1969.
+Having been convinced by Brother Nectario of the veracity of Palmar and then witnessing intense alleged miracles for themselves, from this point on Clemente and Manolo visited far more frequently and indeed would soon push their way to the forefront, with Clemente claiming many visions and miracles, such as the stigmata throughout 1969.
 It was not just in spiritual matters, but also financial, that the well connected Brother Nectario made prominent moves for the Palmarians, as according to Magnus Lundberg, "Nectario María would have an essential role as a facilitator of contacts with potential donors and became responsible for the group’s finances for some time."

 Eventually, distance grew between Brother Nectario and Manolo and Clemente, who would eventually found the Carmelites of the Holy Face, which, after the death of Pope Paul VI would proclaim itself as the Palmarian Catholic Church.